 Blippar is an AR creation tool that has been integrated with different educational experiences.
 One of my favorites is how Blippar is used with Brainspace magazine.
 You can scan the Brainspace cover and inside pages to connect with interactive content that brings the two-dimensional presentation to life.
 It can completely transform a child’s reading experience by pushing him or her to think more deeply and explore a topic in a new way.

 The team at Arloon has produced a handful of augmented reality apps.
 I especially like Arloon Plants.
 With this app, students can explore interactive plants to learn about structure and parts.
 Using the Arloon trigger, students can even watch a plant grow and move in an AR experience.
 This video on their website shows off some of the features that can help students wrap their heads around foundational science concepts when growing plants in your classroom isn’t an option.

 Aurasma is a popular tool for creating and exploring AR experiences.
 The Aurasma app certainly works with triggers that teachers and students create on the web with Aurasma Studio.
 Users can upload trigger images of their choice and add videos to make their very own augmented reality experience.
 In a recent post on scannable technology, I discussed how QR codes (and augmented reality) can be used to share student work.
 Aurasma is one great option for making this happen.

 6. Math alive

-When you decide to bring augmented reality into your classroom, make sure that you’re putting the learning first.
+Deciding to bring augmented reality into your classroom?
+Make sure you’re putting the learning first (aka “tasks before apps“).
 Also be sure that the activities connect to your learning objective and that you’ve tried out the technology before introducing it to your students.
 Augmented reality can elevate learning experiences and energize everyday lessons!

 Share your own AR experiences and favorites in the comments below.